inesc-id/ulinux-docs/docs/security.md

 ### Update Server <-> Device Daemon
 Both authenticate to each other by presenting their X.509 certificates during the TLS handshake phase of HTTP over TLS right before the downloading of the package file.

+### Image source authentication
+Source authentication of the downloaded update image is assured by the verification of its signed SHA512 hash present in the signature file that comes with the update package.

 ## Integrity
+In-transit integrity is assured by the system through the usage of HTTP through TLS.
+Integrity of the downloaded update image is assured by the verification of its signed SHA512 hash present in the signature file that comes with the update package.

 ## Confidentiality
+In-transit confidentiality is assured by the system through the usage of HTTP through TLS.
+Once an image is downloaded to the device's memory, an attacker may be able to dump it and retrieve its contents.